The benefits of CBD oil

 - cannabinodiol (CBDL)

-Its consumption is not authorized in all countries.
-Moreover, it must contain less than 0.2% THC (tetrahydrocannabinol).
-Be sure to check the product label before making your choice.
+Its consumption is not permitted in all countries.
+In addition, it must contain less than 0.2 % THC (tetrahydrocannabinol).
+Be sure to check the product’s labeling before making your choice.

 Quality criteria

 We recommend choosing a vegetable oil cold-pressed.
-This process ensures a quality oil, concentrated in active ingredients and with intact virtues.
-It should also be natural, without GMOs, additives, or preservatives.
+This process produces a quality oil, concentrated in active ingredients with its beneficial properties intact.
+It should also be natural, non-GMO, and free of additives and preservatives.

-Certified organic oils are free from pesticide residues.
-Also, favor those made from hemp cultivated in France or in Europe.
+Organic-certified oils are free from pesticide residues.
+Also favor those made from hemp grown in France or in Europe.

-Oil known as “full spectrum” or “broad spectrum” contains all the cannabinoids from hemp.
-It also contains other natural plant components: terpenes, flavonoids, vitamins, trace elements…
+Oil labeled “full spectrum” or “full-spectrum” contains all the cannabinoids of hemp.
+It also contains other natural components of the plant: terpenes, flavonoids, vitamins, trace elements…

-Finally, consider the CBD concentration which can range from 5 to 30%.
+Finally, take into account the CBD concentration, which can range from 5 to 30%.
 The more concentrated the oil, the more potent it is.

 How to use CBD oil?